 Workmanship defects typically result from the contractor’s failure to follow the construction documents, industry quality standard practices, or the manufacturer's installation instructions.
 Workmanship defects can include improper soil compaction, concrete finishing, weatherproofing systems, improper or lack of flashing, EFIS, or stucco wall systems.

-From poor drainage at the foundation footings to the flashing at the roof top and anywhere in between can be areas of concern.
-It is said that 65% of all construction defects are caused by water intrusion.
-It is my belief that improper flashing is one of the big causes of water intrusion.
+From poor drainage at the foundation footings to the flashing at the rooftop, anywhere in between can be an area of concern.
+Improper flashing is one of the big causes of water intrusion.
+Studies show that 65% of all construction defects are caused by water intrusion.

 All parties involved in the design and construction of a project must go to necessary lengths to prevent construction defects.
-For a contractor, implementation of quality control and experience in the use of the materials being used is important to minimize defective work.
+For a contractor, implementation of quality control and experience in the use of the materials being used can be the difference between future defects and a quality project.